 College of Graduate Studies | Admission Requirements

 The applicant must possess a bachelor’s degree or its equivalent from a recognized institution of higher learning or a doctorate from a professional school.
 For admission as a regular student, the transcript must show sufficient and satisfactory undergraduate preparation in the sciences and a satisfactory score on the GRE.
-Letters of appraisal from three instructors are required.
+Letters of appraisal from three references are required.
 Final and official transcripts of all undergraduate and any graduate credits must be submitted.
 Completed applications are forwarded to the college’s admissions committee which examines the transcripts, GRE scores, research experiences, and letters of appraisal in determining whether the applicant meets admission requirements.

 At the time of acceptance for admission to the College of Graduate Studies, the applicant must submit a matriculation fee.

 All graduate students are required to subscribe to the Honor Code and the Code of Conduct at the time of initial registration.
 Students in the First Year Curriculum are required to have a computer for coursework.
 Though the library has computers suitable for most course assignments, having your own computer would be optimal.
 For suggested computer requirements see the website: www.musc.edu/infoservices/studentlap.html.
 Students in the Department of Public Health Sciences should contact the department.

 Applicants interested in Biomedical Sciences choose a department or program after completion of the first year interdisciplinary core curriculum, which includes exposure to all the programs and three laboratory rotations.